How PHASI models structured projects

-Each item can then move through reusable phases on the timeline.
-These phases can represent requirements, design, review, procurement, production, testing, approval, handover, support or any custom workflow step.
+Each item then moves through reusable work phases on a timeline.
+These phases can represent requirements, engineering, procurement, fabrication, construction, review, testing, approval, handover or any custom workflow step.

-Because phase bars belong to real project items, completion can be calculated from the model itself.
-Phasi uses category grades and completed relevant phases to create a deliverable-based Percent of Completion instead of a detached manual percentage.
+Because phase bars are attached to real project items, completion can be calculated from the model itself.
+PHASI uses category weights and completed relevant phases to create deliverable-based Percent of Completion instead of a detached manual percentage.

 Core features